oracle-livelabs/database/multipath_windows_mssqlserverworkloads/provision_block_storage/provision_block_storage.md

 ## Introduction

-This lab walks you through how to provision the Block storage.
+This lab walks you through how to provision the Block Storage.

 Estimated Time:  15 min